 vs

-Banks Bouton produced another solid performance rushing for 96 yards and a pair of TDs on only seven carries, while also throwing for 145 yards and one touchdown while completing 90% of his passes.
+It was another big night for Banks Bouton, who rushed for 96 yards and two scores on only seven carries, and also threw for 145 yards and one touchdown while completing 90% of his passes.
 The dominant performance also gave him a new career-high in passer rating (162.5).
-Another player making a difference was Josiah Hill, who rushed for 88 yards and a pair of scores on only eight carries.
+A healthy portion of Bouton's aerial production (81 yards to be exact) went to Chas Smith, who also brought in a receiving touchdown.

 They were just one part of a punishing run game: Gaffney was unstoppable on the ground and finished the game with 321 rushing yards.
 That's the most rushing yards they've managed all season.